Crappie Spawning Areas: 3 Stunning Best Spots

 Backwater bays warm quickly, especially when they face the sun and are shielded from open-water chop.
 That combination makes them ideal for early staging and later spawning.

-When to fish:
+When to fish them:

 - Late winter through early spring as warming begins